sm2302/a1-grp-matlab-power-of-2-2-n/README.md

   endfor
 ```

-How these [binary & boolean operations](#binary--boolean-operations) work in emulating conditional logic and iterating through individual elements, but more efficiently, as explained in a [previous section](#binary--boolean-operations).
+How these [binary & boolean operations](#binary--boolean-operations) work in emulating conditional logic and iterating through individual elements, but more efficiently, is explained in a [previous section](#binary--boolean-operations).

-For loop are still required, however, to loop through the arrays $sr$ and $br$.
+`For-loop`s are still required, however, to loop through the arrays $sr$ and $br$.

 The reason for singling out the conditions where n == 0 is that `A1 += (A0.*N == n)` or `A1 += (~A0.*N == n)` would not work as intended when 0 is in $sr$ or $br$ because `(A0.*N == n)` would have a value 1 wherever there is a dead cell and `(~A0.*N == n) would return 1 wherever there is a live cell, regardless of the value of N.